-TRS-Care Monthly for Retirees January 1, 2019 thru December 31, 2019
+TRS-Care Monthly Premium Rates

 Medicare Non-Medicare

-Retiree s 135 S 200
+Retiree \$ 135 \$ 200

 Retiree and Spouse 529 689

 Retiree and Children 468 408

 Retiree and Family 1,020 999

-\or surviving spouse
+^{}or surviving spouse

 Contributions.
 Contribution rates for the TRS-Care plan are established in state statute by the Texas Legislature, and there is no continuing obligation to provide benefits beyond each fiscal year.
 The TRS-Care plan is currently funded on a pay-as-you-go basis and is subject to change based on available funding.
 Funding for TRS-Care is provided by retiree premium contributions and contributions from the state, active employees, and school districts based upon public school district payroll.
 The TRS Board of trustees does not have the authority to set or amend contribution rates.